 Now how should you play the combination of A J 9 × facing three low cards?
-It is wrong to play low to the Jack: firstly it's against the odds and, secondly, if West has the $\bigstar K$ Q he will defeat 3NT by splitting his honors to set up his fifth trick.
+It is wrong to play low to the Jack: firstly it's against the odds and, secondly, if West has the $\bigstar K$ Q he will defeat 3NT by playing an honour to set up his fifth trick.

-The best play is to lead low and finesse the $\pm 9$ , hoping that the hand on your left (West) has $\pm K$ 10 × or $\pm Q$ 10 ×.
+The best play is to lead low and finesse the ± 9 , hoping that the hand on your left (West) has $\pm K$ 10 × or $\pm Q$ 10 ×.
 This way the suit can be set up without allowing West to gain the lead (an important consideration on this deal!)

 So, the play.
-Win the second round of Hearts and note that Hearts are 5-1 (as foretold by the auction).
-Now try your luck in Spades by playing a low card to the $\pm 9$ .
-That loses to the $\pm Q$ .
-East leads a Club back (nothing is any better) so you win that and revert to Spades.
-Here, that loses to the $\pm Q$ .
-East leads a Club back (nothing is any better) so you win that and revert to Spades, this time playing a Spade to the $\pm J$ .
+Win the second round of Hearts (this is best play so that you can learn the Heart layout) and note that Hearts are 5-1.
+Now try your luck in Spades by playing a low card to the ± 9 .
+That loses to the $\pm Q$.
+East leads a Club back (nothing is any better) so you win that and revert to Spades, this time playing a Spade to the $\pm J$.

-As West does hold the hoped-for holding of $\bigstar K$ 10 × this wins the trick and you have your ninth trick.
-Icing on the cake would be if Spades were 3-3 but they aren't (and you know it - when West plays two low Spades but is known to hold the $\bigstar K$ 10 how can they be?)
+As West does hold the hoped-for holding of $\pm K$ 10 × this wins the trick and you have your ninth trick.
+Icing on the cake would be if Spades were 3-3 but they aren't (and you know it - when West plays two low Spades but is known to hold the $\pm K$ 10 how can they be?)
 Accordingly, you cash your winners and settle happily for nine tricks.